apatap President'S welcome

 I am hopeful that by standing together in unison we can make ourselves known, demonstrate our knowledge, influence policy makers, and push for sensible evidence-based solutions.
 Our intention is to stimulate discussion and develop research and best practice relationships that transcend disciplines and borders.

 The APATAP Committee value your input and are always ready to hear your ideas and recommendations, so please do contact any of us directly.

-I look forward to seeing you all at our next conference to be held in February 2020 in Melbourne.
+I look forward to seeing you all at our next conference to be held in March 2021 in Western Australia.